ahmadjubran/emazad-frontend/README.md

 - Scroll up for most of the things
 - BarerAuth to be removed from user stuff, kept only on adding or editing or deleting things
 - Report or anything that needs signing in!
-- 404 Page -Yaser
 - Add Auction to be inside { isAuth ? }

+- 404 Page -Yaser Done
-- Admin Dashboard button from profile
+- Admin Dashboard button from profile -Saeed Done
--